^

 • weak immunity of the child

-• careful washing vegetables, fruits, berries
+• wash vegetables, fruits, berries thoroughly

 Prognosis of intestinal infection in a newborn

-Symptoms in newborns develop very quickly and the main thing is not to miss the moment and start acting in time and seek qualified help, otherwise, intestinal infection can cause the death of the baby.
+Symptoms in newborns develop very quickly and the main thing is not to miss the moment and start acting in time and seek qualified help, otherwise, an intestinal infection can cause the death of the baby.

 You are reporting a typo in the following text: